duyquangbui99/Support-Chatbot/README.md

 <img width="1344" alt="Screen Shot 2023-10-20 at 10 49 41 PM" src="https://github.com/duyquangbui99/Support-Chatbot/assets/77463586/10126489-cbd9-4afa-8118-c010aa3f10b8">

-Welcome to the Nail Salon Rule-Based Chatbot, your virtual assistant for quick and convenient information about our nail salon services.
+Welcome to the Nail Salon Rule-Based Chatbot, your virtual assistant for quick and convenient information about the nail salon services.
 This chatbot follows predefined rules to respond to your inquiries.
-Whether you have questions about our services, need appointment details, or want to explore more, our Nail Salon Chatbot is here to assist.

 ## Table of Contents